ElijahMangaba/RESTFUL-Blog-App/README.md

 * Use git clone for this repository
 * Run the command "npm i" just in case all the dependencies weren't cloned
 * Run the command "node app.js" or "nodemon" if you have that installed globally
+* Once the app has started, open up your web browser and go to "localhost:3000" to see a live demo of the Blog App

 ### Built with